Robert F. Walker: Supreme Court

 In 1912 Walker received the Democratic nomination for a seat on the Missouri Supreme Court.
 He was elected to a ten-year term, and was elected to a second term in 1922.
 As a justice, Walker was "known on the bench for his liberal views and frequent opinions dissenting from the majority".

 Personal life, illness and death

 Walker was married twice, first on September 20, 1877, to Nannie A. Wright, until her death in 1892, and then on September 28, 1896, to Geneva C. Percy until her death in 1929.

-At the time Walked died, newspapers reported he had been in poor health the previous two years and had undergone a major operation the year before and was hospitalized the last ten days of his life.
+At the time Walker died, newspapers reported he had been in poor health the previous two years and had undergone a major operation the year before and was hospitalized the last ten days of his life.
 His death certificate states the cause of death was due to Interstitial nephritis, an inflammation of the area of the kidney, an issue he had dealt with for about six months.